Dogatana

 Dogatana is a 1981 album by Japanese jazz guitarist Kazumi Watanabe.
 As usual for Watanabe, it features many acclaimed musicians.
-The album, compared to other Watanabe works, has a very acoustic sound and is characterized by peculiar guitar "duets".
+The album, compared to other Watanabe works, makes prominent use of acoustic guitars and is characterized by guitar "duets" between guitar tracks.

 It was released on Columbia Records, then re-released many times.
 The sleeve reads: "This album is dedicated to the memories of Akira Aimi".